Feature

 House Sparrow

-Everyone knows the House Sparrow. but their numbers have dropped alarmingly.
-Males have a black chin and 'bib'.
+Everyone knows the House Sparrow, but their numbers have dropped alarmingly.
+Males have a black bib and grey cap.
+Females have a brown head with a pale eye stripe.

 An illustration of a Long-tailed Tit.